Century High School (Oregon): School Publication

 The school's media group, JagMedia, produces content published on social media platforms such as YouTube and Instagram, as well as on their own JagMedia website.

 In 2022, the student-led JagTV team began attracting large attention from school students.
 They continue to make videos consisting of interviews, podcasts, and other entertainment-based videos.

-JagTV is currently directed by senior, Shelby Coleman, and freshman, Dathan Ho.
+This team was led by Shelby Coleman and Dathan Ho.

 Speech and debate

 In 2008, the cross-examination team took first place at state.
 In 2011, a student earned first place in Lincoln-Douglas Value Debate at state.